Overview of Arkansas’s Medical Marijuana Amendment

 Medical cannabis access: Amendment 98 will allow patients to receive cannabis from regulated dispensaries.
 Under the law, home cultivation is not permitted.
 The Arkansas Medical Marijuana Commission will issue five cultivation licenses, and the Alcohol Beverage Control Division will license 32 dispensaries.
 More may be added at a later date.

 Local control: Cities, towns, and counties may pass reasonable zoning restrictions on dispensaries and cultivation facilities.
 Localities can only outright prohibit the operation of any facilities through a popular election pursuant to Arkansas’ initiative process.

-- It would remain illegal for patients to use cannabis at a number of locations, including schools, daycare centers, drug or alcohol treatment facilities, youth centers, correctional facilities, or in public places.
+It remains illegal for patients to possess or use cannabis at a number of locations, including schools, daycare centers, drug or alcohol treatment facilities, youth centers, correctional facilities, or in public places.

-- It would remain illegal to operate a vehicle under the influence of cannabis.
+It remains illegal to operate a vehicle, motorized boat, or plane under the influence of cannabis.

-- It would remain illegal for any person who does not have a qualifying medical condition to use cannabis.
+It remains illegal for any person who does not have a qualifying medical condition to use cannabis.

 The amendment allows landlords to prohibit on-site cannabis smoking, but they may not prevent non-smoked consumption of medical cannabis.

 Legal protections: The amendment offers limited employment protections for patients, along with protections related to child custody or welfare, education, and medical care, including organ transplants.